siemens/ix/packages/documentation/docs/guidelines/theme.md

 Siemens AG applications should utilize the exclusive Siemens AG Corporate Brand Theme.

-## Using old classic theme
+## Using the old classic theme

+The original classic theme was deprecated in favor of an updated version that is more easily maintainable for us.
-The legacy theme is not longer part of the main css file.
-In this case you have to load the theme manual.
-This can be done within various ways.
+The legacy theme is still available but no longer part of the main CSS file.
+In order to still apply it to your app you have to load it manually.
+This can be done in various ways.

-The simplest way is to use bundler/loader and just import the legacy styles inside of your global stylesheet.
+The simplest way is to use the bundler/loader and just import the legacy styles inside of your global stylesheet.

-e.g

-styles.css:
+e.g. styles.css:
 ```
 @import '@siemens/ix/dist-css/theme/legacy-classic-dark.css';
 @import '@siemens/ix/dist-css/theme/legacy-classic-light.css';
 ```

-If this step is done you can provide the class namings on the body tag.
-Following examples uses the `theme-legacy-classic-dark`
+If this step is done you can set the theme name class on the body tag:

 ```html
 <html>